nissshh/fabric/Readme.md

 The setup is for hosting a fabric netowrk across multiple physical hosts.
-The hyperledger subsystems (Orderer,Peer) are part of docker images, and hence on a different hostmachine an overlay netowrk is used.We will use docker swarm and will use 2 hosts to be part of swarms
+The hyperledger subsystems (Orderer,Peer) are part of docker images, and hence on a different hostmachine an overlay netowrk is used.We will use docker swarm and will use 2 hosts to be part of swarms.
 ## Setup
 We will use 2 host machines and 2 Organizations with One channel (foo).
-Host 1 will run Orderer and Peer 0 of Org1 and Host 2 will run Peer 0 of Org2
+Host 1 will run Orderer and Peer 0 of Org1 and Host 2 will run Peer 0 of Org2.
+There is no TLS configuration used here.

 ## Building SWARM Network
 Below command set shoudl be run on various Host1